CLARITY -- Comparing heterogeneous data using dissimiLARITY: Results

-$Y_2$ is structurally similar to $Y_1$ if it can be predicted using this learned $A$ and a new $X_2$.
+If this minimisation is unconstrained, then (see Methods Section \ref{sec:methodsmath}) $A$ is the matrix of the (first $k$) eigenvectors and $X$ the diagonal matrix of (first $k$) singular values of $Y$. $Y_2$ is structurally similar to $Y_1$ if it can be predicted using this learned $A$ and a new $X_2$.
 Technically, if $Y_2$ is poorly predicted at complexity $k$ then it is not close to the subspace spanned by the first $k$ principal components of variation in $Y_1$.

-A more interpretable model can be linked to this model.
-When $A$ is instead chosen to be a mixture (that is, its elements are non-negative and sum to one), $X$ describes the similarity between `latent clusters' and the rows of $A$ describe mixtures between these clusters.
+When $A$ is constrained to be a mixture (that is, its elements are non-negative and sum to one), $X$ describes the similarity between `latent clusters', and the rows of $A$ describe mixtures between these clusters.
 Similarity matrices are hence `structurally similar' if they can be described by the same mixture.
 This mixture model is interpretable, as we demonstrate in the simulation study.
-Specifically, a `structural difference' at complexity $k$ means that the cluster structures in $Y_2$ are not in the $k$ most important clusters in $Y_1$.
+Specifically, a `structural difference' at complexity $k$ means that the latent clusters of $Y_2$ are not in the $k$ most important latent clusters of $Y_1$.
 Further, the subjects that are poorly predicted, i.e. whose cluster membership is not captured, can be read off from the residual matrix.

 Persistences and residuals decrease with model complexity and are affected by correlations between similarities.
-Despite the complexities of working with a similarity matrix, in Theorem \ref{thm:SVDperturb} (Methods Section \ref{sec:math}) we prove that the model is stable in the presence of noise, so that if two datasets were resampled then their structural similarities are not expected to change by a large amount.
+Despite the complexities of working with a similarity matrix, in Theorem \ref{thm:SVDperturb} (Methods Section \ref{sec:math}) we prove that the model is stable in the presence of noise, so that if two datasets were resampled then their residuals based on our notion of structure are not expected to change by a large amount.
 The theoretical and simulation results together demonstrate that the CLARITY paradigm is performing a meaningful comparison.